Alejogb1/job-board/blog-data/bundler-you-must-use-bundler-2-or-greater-with-this-lockfile.md

 id: "bundler-you-must-use-bundler-2-or-greater-with-this-lockfile"
 ---

-Okay so you're hitting the dreaded "bundler version mismatch with lockfile" error It's a classic and yeah I've been there more times than I care to remember Especially back when I was juggling projects across a bunch of different ruby versions and gemsets it was a constant headache Let me tell you my first time with this issue was awful I was working on this old rails app for a client it was like rails 3.2 or something like that and we were deploying with capistrano which if you remember that thing was a beast in itself And I had this lockfile from a previous developer using bundler 1 something something and I was on bundler 2 and bam total breakage on production deployment night We had to roll back and then spend like half a day just untangling the mess it was not pretty
+ so you're hitting the dreaded "bundler version mismatch with lockfile" error It's a classic and yeah I've been there more times than I care to remember Especially back when I was juggling projects across a bunch of different ruby versions and gemsets it was a constant headache Let me tell you my first time with this issue was awful I was working on this old rails app for a client it was like rails 3.2 or something like that and we were deploying with capistrano which if you remember that thing was a beast in itself And I had this lockfile from a previous developer using bundler 1 something something and I was on bundler 2 and bam total breakage on production deployment night We had to roll back and then spend like half a day just untangling the mess it was not pretty

 Anyways back to the topic so this error basically means your `Gemfile.lock` expects a specific version of bundler to resolve dependencies It's like having a detailed instruction manual for a puzzle but only a certain tool works to put it together Your `Gemfile.lock` tells bundler exactly which versions of gems are needed so you get consistent behaviour across different environments If you try to use a newer bundler than what the lockfile wants things can go wrong because newer versions might resolve dependencies slightly differently and lead to different installed gem versions This is because newer versions of bundler might have different ways to handle gem dependencies so the lockfile will become "invalid" for that particular bundler version it doesn't know how to "read" that lockfile created with different rules and with a different interpretation of the gem dependency graph this is to put it simply